-We didn’t go there that night intending to get our civil union, though Jodi and I had been engaged for over a year.
-One night out of the blue, she had presented me with a scrapbook, on every page a different theme and pictures from our life together.
+We didn’t go that night intending to get our civil union, though Jodi and I had been engaged for over a year.
+One night out of the blue, she presented me with a scrapbook, on every page a different theme and pictures from our life together.
 When I flipped to the last page, I saw the words, “Will you marry me?”
 I said yes, obviously, as I’m wise enough to know how rare a find she is.
 We waited on a ceremony, hoping it would come with not only our own promises of faith and commitment but also legal recognition as well.
 When that hope was realized with the passage of the Civil Unions Act in March, we began to talk about when and what kind of ceremony we wanted.
 We had strongly considered May 1st but we are blessed with family members who quickly informed us they wanted to be present.
 So, we decided we would wait until late summer or fall so others could attend.

 As the midnight celebration came together, the beauty of this event began to unfold.
 Businesses and people donated items, including an anonymous ally who donated a long-stemmed red rose for every couple.
 In what became known as the “Party Room,” there was a DJ and dancing.
 PFLAG of Boulder County and other groups brought cake, food and sparkling cider.
 There were gift bags for the couples.
 A local photographer, who was an absolute angel, set up in one corner and offered a free photo shoot to every couple.
 The generosity of the entire Boulder community was out in full force.
 In one hallway, dubbed “Blessing Alley,” numerous faith leaders, pastors and laity decorated the area with small tables, flowers and candles and were present to bless unions and conduct ceremonies, including our own Pastor Bruns.

-And then there were the couples themselves who began to arrive, along with their children, families and friends!
+And then the couples themselves began to arrive, along with their children, families and friends!
 Couples of every single age group, some in their 30s, 40s, 50s, 60s and 70s, many of whom had been waiting decades for a day like this.
 There were also people who weren’t there for any particular couple, but just wanted to be present for the moment it all began, who thought they’d never see the day and stood by into the wee hours to cheer and support and just experience.

 The County Clerk’s office is on the second floor.
 OutBoulder loosely organized couples in sequential order, calling for them in groups of five or ten, some in casual clothes, formal suits, tuxes, wedding gowns, one couple and their friends all in pajamas.
 I watched from the crowd as the first five couples went up the stairs at 12:01 a.m. and into the office.
 The crowd below cheered and cheered and as each couple came back down those same stairs with their license, the crowd blew bubbles and cheered even more.
 Miss M was assigned the task of official bubble blower, a role she relished and performed dutifully, when she wasn’t trying to sneak more cake.